IObundle/iob-pfsm/README.md

 ## What is this repository for? ##

-The IObundle Programmable Finite State Machine (PFSM) is a RISC-V-based Peripheral written in Verilog, which users can download, modify, simulate and implement in FPGA or ASIC.
+The IObundle Programmable Finite State Machine (PFSM) is a RISC-V-based Peripheral written in Verilog, which users can download, modify, simulate, and implement in FPGA or ASIC.
 This core can be programmed to act as a Mealy or Moore FSM.
 Its hardware mostly consists of a memory, used as a Lookup table (LUT), and a register to keep track of the state.
 <img